 Derived from fresh lavender flowers, lavender oil is one of the most well known essential oils.
 It appears to slow the activity of the central nervous system, improve sleep quality, promote better concentration, and help encourage hair regrowth in those suffering from alopecia areata, a type of hair loss.

-Lavender may also help fight anxiety.
+Lavender may also help counter anxiety.
 In one study, encapsulated lavender oil was found to be effective for generalized anxiety disorder, without sedative effects or potential for abuse.

-In one study, researchers found that the combination of eucalyptus oil and peppermint oil boosts cognitive performance.
-The same study also found the scent of these two essential oils reduce headaches and promote mental and muscular relaxation.
+In one study, researchers found that the combination of eucalyptus oil and peppermint oil boosted cognitive performance.
+The same study also found the scent of these two essential oils reduced headaches and promoted mental and muscular relaxation.

-Peppermint oil can help alleviate nausea, headache, upset stomach, gas, indigestion, and anxiety.
-It works on the digestive system by speeding up the rate of elimination.
 Peppermint oil calms the involuntary smooth muscle of the stomach, producing an antispasmodic effect, and improves the flow of bile.
-It can help soothe discomfort associated with irritable bowel syndrome (IBS) and studies have shown that encapsulated peppermint oil can reduce IBS symptoms in as many as 80% of people who take it.
+It can soothe discomfort associated with irritable bowel syndrome (IBS) and studies have shown that encapsulated peppermint oil can reduce IBS symptoms in nearly 80 percent of people who take it.
 Peppermint oil is effective because it contains menthol that interferes with the movement of electrolytes across cell membranes, stopping involuntary contractions.

-Beyond digestive help, peppermint oil may offer relief for HSV-1 (Herpes simplex) outbreaks by permeating the skin and acting as a virucide directly on the virus.
-More research is needed, but preliminary results suggest topical application may fight outbreaks.
+Beyond digestive help, peppermint oil may offer relief for HSV-1 (Herpes simplex virus) outbreaks by permeating the skin and acting as a virucide directly on the virus.

 Tea Tree Oil